chrish47-afk/chrish47-afk.github.io/README.md

 - Conducted ad-hoc analytical work, including vetting data pipelines, creating visualizations, updating legacy code, and developing code for data verification and quality management.
 - Managed and maintained the integrity of large data bins focused on maternal causes (both nonfatal and fatal) and infertility, ensuring data consistency across multiple datasets.
-- Led data landscaping initiatives, identifying gaps, inconsistencies, and opportunities for enhanced data reliability in maternal health research.
+- Led data landscaping initiatives as part of the MMbRF grant, identifying gaps, inconsistencies, and opportunities for enhanced data reliability in maternal health research.
+- Experience in Scientific Literature and Microdata extractions.
-- Ran, transformed, and developed new procedures for maternal, STI, and infertility data/code pipelines.
+- Ran, transformed, and developed new procedures for maternal, STI, and Infertility data/code pipelines.
+- Collaborated with cross-functional teams to streamline data collection processes and improve data accuracy through comprehensive validation techniques.
 - Utilized HPC clusters and IDEs for version control and running R, STATA, and Python code.
+- Conducted rigorous data validation and verification processes to enhance the accuracy and trustworthiness of in-house data, aligning with IHME’s standards for high-confidence data.

 </details>